edafs/YGOLegacyDeckBuilder/README.md

 #### mySQL Installation

-- [Community edition](https://dev.mysql.com/downloads/mysql/) will suffice for local development, and it's free.
+- [Community Edition](https://dev.mysql.com/downloads/mysql/) will suffice for local development, and it's free.
-- [Workbench](https://dev.mysql.com/downloads/workbench/) is a GUI tool for managing your SQL instance.
+- [Workbench](https://dev.mysql.com/downloads/workbench/) is a GUI tool for managing your SQL instance (doesn't seem to work on Macs anymore).
+- [Sequel Ace](https://sequel-ace.com/) is a GUI tool for managing SQL instances.
+Workbench seems to be FUBAR'd on Macs lately, and this is a good alternative that also supports M1 chips.

 #### AmazonRDS Instance